thameshareandhounds/thameshareandhounds.github.io/committee.md

 Committee
 =========

-There are fourteen members of the club’s committee:
+There are currently fourteen members of the club’s committee:

 President: Mike Farmery 	<br>
 Honorary Treasurer: Matthew Lynas<br>